-Installing the Floor
+Installing the Floor:

-Continue to install the flooring making sure to nail/staple 1"-2" from the ends and every 4"-6" thereafter.
-Make certain the tool is adjusted properly to ensure that the fastener is at the proper angle and is flush within the nail pocket.
-As you continue working across the floor try to maintain a six-inch minimum space between end joints.
-Randomly install different lengths to avoid a patterned appearance.
-If needed use a tapping block to help engage the boards together until the tongue-and-groove is flush and tight and no gaps are present between adjacent planks.
+- A. Continue to install the flooring, making sure to nail/staple 1"-2" from the ends and every 4"- 6" thereafter. - B. Make certain the tool is adjusted properly to ensure that the fastener is at the proper angle and is flush within the nail pocket. - C. As you continue working across the floor try to maintain a six-inch minimum space between end joints. - D. Randomly install different lengths to avoid a patterned appearance. - E. If needed, use a tapping block to help engage the boards together until the tongue-andgroove is flush and tight with no gaps present between adjacent planks.

-NOTE: Never use a rubber mallet or hammer directly on the flooring to engage the tongue-andgroove.
-This can damage the flooring and/or finish.
+NOTE: Never use a rubber mallet or hammer directly on the flooring to engage the tongue-and-groove.
+This practice can result in damage to the flooring and/or finish.

-As you approach the end wall it may be necessary to cut the width of the last row - be sure to allow for the expansion along the end wall.
-Once the final cuts are made set planks into place.

-The last few rows will need to be fastened by hand.
-To fasten the final planks into place, you must either manually blind nail and/or face-nail through the surface on the final planks.
-Drill pilot holes at a 45-degree angle to the floor and blind nail using l" finishing nails.
-Alternatively, drill pilot holes in the face every 6" (try to drill holes in darker portion of the wood) and install with 1" finishing nails.
-Countersink nails and fill with appropriate colored wood filler - remove excess filler from surface with a clean rag and proper cleaner.
+- F. As you approach the end wall it may be necessary to cut the width of the last row.
+Be sure to allow for the expansion along the end wall. - G. Once the final cuts are made, set the planks into place. - H. The last few rows will need to be fastened by hand. - 1.
+To fasten the final planks into place, you must either manually blind-nail and/or face-nail through the surface on the final planks. - 2.
+Drill pilot holes at a 45° angle to the floor and blind-nail using 1" finishing nails. - 3.
+Alternatively, drill pilot holes in the face every 6" (try to drill holes into the darker portion of the wood) and install with 1" finishing nails. - 4.
+Countersink nails and fill with appropriate colored wood filler. - 5.
+Remove excess filler from surface with a clean rag and proper cleaner.